-Home Sleep Testing (HST) is the objective assessment of an individual’s sleep quality and quantity, carried out in their own home.
+Home Sleep Apnoea Testing (HSAT) is the objective assessment of an individual’s sleep quality and quantity, carried out in their own home.

-Historically HST was performed exclusively in a hospital.
+Historically HSAT was performed exclusively in a hospital.
 Today, with technological advances, it is possible (and some consider preferrable) for sleep tests to be performed at home.

-The individual wears the HST device overnight, most commonly on a belt around their chest (and sometime stomach too), with various additional sensors attached, including those that monitor airflow through their nose and the oxygen level in their blood.
+The individual wears the HSAT device overnight, most commonly on a belt around their chest (and sometimes stomach too), with various additional sensors attached, including those that monitor airflow through their nose and the oxygen level in their blood.

 Upon waking in the morning, the device is removed and returned to the hospital, so that the recorded data can be assessed.
 Commonly, in conjunction with a comprehensive paper questionnaire (about the individual’s reported sleepiness and medical history etc.).

-The data from the HST device is then ‘scored’ using a software program and a report created.
-This (and when necessary the raw data) is then reviewed by a Sleep Technician.
+The data from the HSAT device is then ‘scored’ using a software program and a report created.
+This (and when necessary the raw data) is then reviewed by a Sleep Physiologist.

-Then a Consultant Physician will review the software report and the Sleep Tech’s assessment and provide their professional opinion/diagnosis.
+Then a Consultant Physician will review the software report and the Sleep Physiologist’s assessment and provide their professional opinion/diagnosis.